 The Gut Microbiome

-From a functional medicine perspective, over the last decade, I have learned about our diet, as well as our microbiome, nutrient status, and toxic load, as contributors to blood sugar balances.
+From a functional medicine perspective, over the last decade, I have learned that our diet, as well as our microbiome, nutrient status, and toxic load, contribute to blood sugar imbalances.
 I will discuss foods and nutrients in the section below, but I wanted to touch on a few important potential root causes that can be the drivers behind both Hashimoto’s and blood sugar issues.

 Our gut microbiome is a powerful body system.
 Studies have shown that the composition of our gut’s inhabitants can determine our nutrient status as well as how much and which types of calories we extract from our environment.
 Additionally, our microbiome can impact our blood sugar levels.
 (23,24)

-I used to think that sugar was the root cause, because high sugar diets made us more susceptible to gut infections like Candida.
+I used to think that sugar was the root cause of gut imbalances, because high sugar diets make us more susceptible to gut infections like Candida.
 Recent research suggests that this is true; it has been demonstrated by various studies in people with diabetes — the high sugar environment encourages an overgrowth of yeasts and molds.
 (25)